AnotherLaughingMan/Zer0Talk-Releases/docs/THEME-EDITOR-USER-GUIDE.md

 - Click **❌ Cancel** to discard changes
 - Your title bar immediately shows the new gradient!

-**💡 Pro Tip**: If you're working on a custom theme that you have actively set on ZTalk, saving your theme will live update the theme and you will see the changes immediately throughout the application.
+**💡 Pro Tip**: If you're working on a custom theme that you have actively set on Zer0Talk, saving your theme will live update the theme and you will see the changes immediately throughout the application.

 ### Understanding the Gradient Editor